bmlWalker

 ▸ Object ends on its own?

-Default: No, repeats until a condition you set in property end.
+By default no, repeats until a condition you set in property end.
+You can change this using property maxNumLoops.

 "Ends on its own" means ends automatically at that point.
 If an element can end on its own, you don't need to set end conditions for it in property end (unless you want it to maybe end earlier).